Antithrombotic Guidelines, 9th Ed

 - Methodology for the Development of Antithrombotic Therapy and Prevention of Thrombosis Guidelines

-The print issue can be ordered online through our online store.
+The print issue can be ordered through our online store.

-The complete guidelines — inclusive of detailed articles on individual topics, evidence profile tables, and more — is available in the online version of the February 2012 supplement to CHEST.
+The complete guidelines—inclusive of detailed articles on individual topics, evidence profile tables, and more—is available electronically in the February 2012 supplement to CHEST.

-Accessing via the CHEST app for the iPhone® and iPad®
+Accessing via the app for the iPhone® and iPad®

-The full guidelines can be accessed via the CHEST journal app for the iPhone and iPad.
-To access the guidelines through the app, you must have a subscription to CHEST and log in through the CHEST journal app.
-Subscriptions cannot be obtained through the app.
+To access the guidelines through the app, you must first be a CHEST subscriber and then log in through the journal app.
+Subscriptions cannot be purchased through the app.

 After logging in: